d0sboots/TPTAdventure/README.md

 This script will fully automatically play the adventure game for you.
 It will start by farming 11 keys, so don't wonder if it apears to be stuck betwenn the starting room and the first room.
 After it has the keys it will start to clear the rooms always aiming for the highest difficulty it can safely defeat, farming keys whenever necessary.
+It will also farm health, mana and bombs, once you have purchased the appropriate items.
+(Health requires the leech sword, Mana requires the mana sword and the spellbook, Bombs require the leech sword and distance 80+.)

 ## Requirements
 - 9 Script slots